arnesson/cordova-plugin-firebase/README.md

 This plugin relies on `cordova@9`/`cordova-ios@5` support for the [CocoaPods dependency manager]( https://cocoapods.org/) in order to satisfy the iOS Firebase SDK library dependencies.

 Therefore please make sure you have Cocoapods installed in your iOS build environment - setup instructions can be found [here](https://cocoapods.org/).
-Also make sure your local Cocoapods repo is up-to-date by running `pod repo update`.

 If building your project in Xcode, you need to open `YourProject.xcworkspace` (not `YourProject.xcodeproj`) so both your Cordova app project and the Pods project will be loaded into Xcode.